 Music on the Morgan

 The Charles W. Morgan is the last remaining wooden whaleship in the world–and she is at Mystic Seaport!
-In preparation to sail her in the summer of 2014, we are offering a special music program featuring the Morgan.
 The vessel’s long career covered a significant period of American history as the nation moved from whale oil to petroleum for fuel and lubricants.
 This interactive music program traces this history and the Morgan’s role within it.

 Mystic Seaport roleplayers bring history to life as students have conversations with a person from the past.
 Roleplayers wear historically accurate costumes, and use artifacts and stories to create a fascinating glimpse into the 19th century.